airbnb/swift/README.md

   // RIGHT
   planets.map { $0.name }

-  // ALSO RIGHT, since this closure has a parameter name planets.first(where: { $0.isGasGiant })
+  // ALSO RIGHT.
+Since this closure has a parameter name. planets.first(where: { $0.isGasGiant })

   // ALSO FINE.
 Trailing closure syntax is still permitted for closures